Ambient prime geodesic theorems on hyperbolic 3-manifolds: Introduction

-for a smooth $f:\mathbb{R}/2\pi\mathbb{Z}\to\mathbb{C}$, $\| \hat f\|_{2,1} := \|\hat f\|_1 + \|\widehat{f''}\|_1$, and $0 \leqslant \eta \leqslant \eta_0$, and then for the related counts $\pi_{\Gamma}(y,f)$, $\pi_{\Gamma}(g_{y,\eta},I)$, and $\pi_{\Gamma}(y,I)$ (for $y>0$ and any interval $I\subseteq\mathbb{R}/2\pi\mathbb{Z}$), which have sharp cutoffs in the length, holonomy, and in both aspects, respectively.
+for a smooth $f:\mathbb{R}/2\pi\mathbb{Z}\to\mathbb{C}$, $\| \hat f\|_{2,1} := \|\hat f\|_1 + \|\widehat{f''}\|_1$, and $0 < \eta \leqslant \eta_0$, and then for the related counts $\pi_{\Gamma}(y,f)$, $\pi_{\Gamma}(g_{y,\eta},J)$, and $\pi_{\Gamma}(y,J)$ (for $y>0$ and any interval $J\subseteq\mathbb{R}/2\pi\mathbb{Z}$), which have sharp cutoffs in the length, holonomy, and in both aspects, respectively.
 In particular, by spectrally expanding $f$ into a Fourier series and estimating $K_n(y)$ using \eqref{hol-char-sum-intro}, in Theorem~\ref{SarnakTheorem} we prove that

 which recovers \cite[Theorem~1]{SarWa} for a fixed $f$.
-However, our explicit dependence on $f$ allows us to choose a smooth $f_{I, \eta'}$ approximating a sharp holonomy cutoff, while maintaining explicit dependence on $\eta'$, and then estimate the terms with holonomy within $\eta'$ of the boundary of $I$ using the second bound in \eqref{boundary-intro}.
-In exact analogy with the passage to the sharp count in \eqref{Tny-intro}, the optimal choice occurs at $\eta'=e^{-y/3}$ and leads in Theorem~\ref{sharpsharp} to the effective count \eqref{SW-effective} for a sharp length and holonomy count, and then to its consequence \eqref{Total-PGT}.
+However, our explicit dependence on $f$ allows us to choose a smooth $f_{J, \eta'}$ approximating a sharp holonomy cutoff, while maintaining explicit dependence on $\eta'$, and then estimate the terms with holonomy within $\eta'$ of the boundary of $J$ using the second bound in \eqref{boundary-intro}.
+In exact analogy with the passage to the sharp count in \eqref{Tny-intro}, we choose $\eta'=e^{-y/3}$, which leads in Theorem~\ref{sharpsharp} to the effective count \eqref{SW-effective} for a sharp length and holonomy count, and then to its consequence \eqref{Total-PGT}.

+In \S\ref{APGT-shrinking-subsec}, we prove asymptotic formulas that provide counts for the number of geodesics in intervals $I$ and $J$ of length and holonomy, respectively.
+These counts feature a combination of sharp and smooth cutoffs in the length and holonomy, in complete parallel to \S\ref{ambient-pgt-sharp-section}, but with improvements in the error term when the lengths of $I$ and/or $J$ are shrinking.
+After explicating in Lemma~\ref{smooth-smooth-intervals} an asymptotic analogous to \eqref{smooth-smooth-overview} for the count $\pi_{\Gamma}(g_{I,\eta},f_{J,\eta'})$ with suitable smooth length and holonomy cutoffs, we derive as Corollary~\ref{short-range-upper-bound} the upper bound